 Spirit of the Land Festival in Lockhart, NSW

 Located in the souther Riverina region of NSW, the highlight of this annual festival in Lockhart is the National Farm Art Sculpture Award, defined as sculpture constructed from recycled metal, farm materials and elements of the land.
-Held this year on Saturday 10th and Sunday 11th October 2016, there’s also fine arts and indigenous art exhibitions, market stalls, live music, a fireworks display and the chance to take a farm tour.
-The previous day (Friday 9th October 2016) is also the Lockhart Picnic Races, making this the perfect weekend for an authentic rural Australian experience.
+Held on the second weekend in October each year, there’s also fine arts and indigenous art exhibitions, market stalls, live music, a fireworks display and the chance to take a farm tour.
+The previous Friday is also the Lockhart Picnic Races, making this the perfect weekend for an authentic rural Australian experience.

 More Info: http://www.spiritofthelandlockhart.com.au